-In order to win a trick, a player must play a card that is considered better than the leading card.
+To win a trick, a player must play a card that is considered better than the leading card.
 If the player presents the highest ranking card to the trick, they win the trick.

 Melds are calculated at the start of the hand, and the value of cards from tricks won are calculated at the end of the hand.
-The two scores are added together in order to calculate the score of a particular round.
+The two scores are added together to calculate the score of a particular round.

 How to Play Pinochle?

-Pinochle decks are special because instead of the normal 1-10 and face-card configuration, this deck is only numbered 9-Aces.
+These decks are special because instead of the normal 1-10 and face-card configuration, this deck is only numbered 9-Aces.
 In this game, Aces are high.